rhnrafif/tentrentapi/ReadMe.md

 - Create, Update, Delete Mitra, this api can modify the Mitra's data.
 - Create, Update, Delete Product.
 With this service, mitra can add, delete, or update the product on app.

-This mini project API use Dapper and SQLClinet for Execute Native Query SQL.
+This mini project API use Dapper and SQLClient for Execute Native Query SQL.